Sauna before or after your workout? A science-based timing guide for men

 Here’s a simple way to decide sauna before or after workout, and how long to sit in sauna after workout, without guessing.

-• For long-term health habits: consistency matters more than perfection.
-The Finnish cohort data commonly reflects sessions around 80 to 100 °C, with session lengths often in the 11 to 19 minute range and also longer categories, and frequency from 1 time per week up to 4 to 7 times per week.[1]
+- For long-term health habits: consistency matters more than perfection.
+The 2015 Finnish cohort study commonly reflected sauna temperatures around 80 to 100 °C, session lengths often in the 11 to 19 minute range (with longer categories as well), and frequencies from 1 time per week up to 4 to 7 times per week.[1]

 So how long to sit in sauna after workout?
 If you want an evidence-anchored starting point, many studied protocols land around 10 to 20 minutes per session.[1],[3] Start at the low end for the first 1 to 2 weeks, then build up only if you recover well.

-• Rehydrate first, then rehydrate again.
+- Rehydrate first, then rehydrate again.
 Use thirst plus body weight change as a guide.
-A consistent drop in scale weight after training plus sauna usually means you need a better fluid plan.[6]
+A consistent drop in scale weight after training plus sauna usually means you need a better fluid plan.
+The American College of Sports Medicine recommends using body mass changes to estimate sweat loss and guide replacement.[6]

-• Separate alcohol from sauna.
-Alcohol increases dehydration and impairs judgment, and clinical reviews flag it as a risk combo with heat exposure.[7]
+- Separate alcohol from sauna.
+Alcohol increases dehydration and impairs judgment, and a clinical review in The American Journal of Medicine flags it as a risk combination with heat exposure.[7]

-• Know when to get checked.
+- Know when to get checked.
 If you’re chasing sauna to fix fatigue, low libido, or low motivation, don’t self-diagnose.
 If symptoms persist, ask your clinician about a proper evaluation.
-The American Urological Association and the Endocrine Society generally recommend checking testosterone with repeat morning tests (because levels vary day to day) and looking for contributing causes before considering any treatment plan.
+The American Urological Association and the Endocrine Society generally recommend confirming low testosterone with repeat morning tests (because levels vary day to day) and evaluating contributing causes before considering any treatment plan.

 Myth vs fact